MarkLaVenia/rockr/README.md

 The goal of rockr is to:

-Given a series of polls sequentially linked via a longitudinal phenomenon where response options reoccur across polls (namely, a series of Twitter polls on best album of the year, with polls for each year, where some bands are reoccuring options across polls)
+Given a series of Twitter polls on best album of the year, with polls for each year, where some bands are reoccuring response options across polls

 1. Wrangle data into an analysis-ready format

-2. Produce multiple scalings and subsets of data for different ways of conceptualizing response data
+2. Produce multiple scalings and subsets of data to permit different ways of conceptualising poll responses

-3. Render animated bar charts to visualise the cumulative and aggregated sentiment according the series of polls
+3. Render animated bar charts to visualise the cumulative and aggregate sentiment across the series of polls

 <p align="center">